mbjadhav/imagin/ioplus-rpi/README.md

 ## Command details

-	-v		Display the ioplus command version number
-	-h		Display the list of command options or one command option details -warranty	Display the warranty
-	-pinout		Display the board io connector pinout
-	-list:		List all ioplus boards connected,return the # of boards and stack level for every board board		Display the board status and firmware version number
+	board		Display the board status and firmware version number
 	relwr:		Set relays On/Off
 	relrd:		Read relays status